SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/microsoft-sentinel.md

 * **List Incidents** (*Enrichment*) - Get a list of all incidents.
 * **Search Into Sentinel Events** (*Enrichment*) - Query into a Sentinel event.
 * **List Incident Entities** (*Enrichment*) - Get all incident related entities.
-* **List Incident Entities V2** (*Enrichment*) - Get all incident related entities and enrich sentinel entities with additional information to CSOAR entities.
+* **List Incident Entities V2** (*Enrichment*) - Get all incident related entities and enrich Sentinel entities with additional information to Cloud SOAR entities.
 * **Add Incident Comment** (*Containment*) - Add a new incident comment.
 * **Delete Incident** (*Containment*) - Delete an incident.
 * **Update Incident** (*Containment*) - Update an incident.